 For putting a cushion, lay the first fabric on a flat surface facing down.
 Place your sponge in the middle, and put the plywood on top.
 Mark and cut the fabric so that you can staple it at the back of the plywood with the sponge in it.

-That is not the covering yet.
-Of course, we want something that has a nice print or color and is washable.
+That is not the cover yet.
+Of course, we want something that has a nice print or colour and is washable.

 Lay the cover fabric on a surface again, like you did earlier this time marking the fabric a little bigger than the first fabric because this time you will be sewing ahem.